oracle/truffleruby/doc/contributor/how-to-guide.md

 end
 ```

+`undefined` should never be returned to user code, so it remains a special object
+only the TruffleRuby implementation has access to.

 #### `Primitive.check_frozen(object)`

 It's equivalent to `raise FrozenError if object.frozen?`.

-It's used usually in self modifying methods to check whether self is
+It's used usually in self modifying methods to check whether `self` is
 frozen (so it cannot be modified) and to raise `FrozenError` if it is.

 ```ruby